mnater/Hyphenopoly/docs/Node-Module.md

 # node.js module

 The Hyphenopoly-package contains a file called `hyphenopoly.module.js`.
-This module provides hyphenation for node.js applications.
+This module provides hyphenation of plain text for node.js applications.

+_Note: The node module of Hyphenopoly does not support hyphenation of strings containing HTML - just plain text._

 ## Install